 Finishing the Tart

-- Immediately scrape the raspberry curd into the tart crust and bake in a 350°F oven until the curd is firm to the touch, 15-17 minutes.
-If making the ingredients one day in advance, add 2-3 minutes to the baking time of the tart.
-This additional time is needed because the curd will be cold and will need additional time to come to temperature.
+- If making the ingredients one day in advance, add 2-3 minutes to the baking time of the tart.
+This additional time is needed because the curd will be cold and will need additional time to come to temperature and start to set.

 - Remove the tart from the oven and allow it to completely cool before decorating with fresh berries.
 If serving the tart the next day, refrigerate the tart, remove from the refrigerator and decorate with the fresh fruit.